CPW42/Learning_Journal/README.md

 player having a ridgid body

-tutorial 2 *may change what im doing*: a enemy spawner have a spawning mechanic where it spawns a enemy. have it where when a certain requirement is met it will stop spawning enemies or will spawn different enemies
+tutorial 2 *may change what im doing*:

+a enemy spawner
+have a spawning mechanic where it spawns a enemy. have it where when a certain requirement is met it will stop spawning enemies or will spawn different enemies

+tutorial 3

+a simple starting menu but inteade of using the mouse to navigate throw the menue its with the keyboard

 reference i used for code of the script for the tutorials: